List of organizations with consultative status to the United Nations Economic and Social Council

 Twice a year, the United Nations Committee on Non-Governmental Organizations reviews new applications for consultative status and makes recommendations to the ECOSOC, which reviews and decides to approve or deny the recommendations.
-Consultative Status, depending on level, gives the organizations a number of rights to participate in the work of the UN, to present their views and deliver testimony.
+Consultative status, depending on level, gives the organizations a number of rights to participate in the work of the UN, to present their views and deliver testimony.

 The first time that non-governmental organizations were granted consultative status was in 1946, when 41 organizations were chosen.
 By 1996, over 1000 NGO's were granted consultative status, and by the year 2000, there were 2050.

 As of August 2021, there are a total of 5,591 organizations in consultative status with ECOSOC.
 There are 141 organizations in general consultative status, 4,483 in special consultative status and 967 on the Roster.

 The UN also maintains a database through which the current set of organizations in consultative status can be accessed.
 A list of all of the organizations, in pdf format, is also available.

+Types of Consultative Status

+The foundation for NGO involvement in the UN dates back to 1945, with Article 71 of Chapter X of the UN Charter, which explicitly allows ECOSOC to consult with NGOs on matters within its competence.
+Since the UN’s inception, NGOs have played a vital role in shaping its agenda, and today thousands of organizations actively cooperate with various UN bodies to address global challenges.

+ECOSOC grants consultative status[3] to NGOs at three levels, depending on their scope and field of expertise:

+General Consultative Status – Reserved for large international NGOs with broad expertise across most areas of the UN agenda.
+These organizations are entitled to participate in nearly all ECOSOC deliberations and may submit statements, attend meetings, and propose agenda items.

+Special Consultative Status – Granted to NGOs with specific competence in a limited number of fields, such as human rights, environmental protection, or gender equality.
+These NGOs may engage in debates relevant to their area of specialization and provide expert input.

+Roster Status – Designed for NGOs that may occasionally contribute to the work of ECOSOC or its subsidiary bodies but do not engage on a continuous basis.
+These organizations may attend meetings as appropriate but with more limited rights.

+Organizations with any of these statuses are considered partners in implementing the UN’s objectives, particularly in advancing human rights, development, and international peace.